We’re committed to promoting gender equality in the workplace and helping our women thrive at work.

-To see more on our commitment to the wellbeing of our people, refer to NAB’s Health, Safety and Wellbeing Policy.
+To see more on our commitment to the wellbeing of our people, refer to NAB’s health, safety and wellbeing policy (PDF, 61KB).

 We do this by offering a range of tools, resources, services and programs to assist in managing physical health and mental wellbeing.
 This includes a strong focus on early intervention and providing specialist health management, rehabilitation and return to work advice for employees who experience a physical or psychological illness and injury.

 In 2019, our Employee Assistance Program has been expanded to include a more holistic health offering with coaching services around mental wellness, nutrition, sleep and general wellbeing added to the suite of programs available.

 We offer an influenza vaccination program and a digital health and wellbeing portal, which includes free behavioural change programs and evidence based health programs.
 The business also implements targeted wellbeing initiatives and preventative programs throughout the year.

 We’ve supported our employees with training for a mentally-healthy workplace

 Our training takes place in two forms.
 We train our people leaders and employees to encourage a mentally-healthy workplace.
 We also train key customer-facing business units to ensure mental health considerations are taken into account when dealing with customers.